Waikato

 • SH2 Karangahake Gorge: Work is now underway to repair an underslip opposite Victoria Battery, road users should allow extra time as delays can be expected.
 The road will usually be reduced to a single lane with stop/go traffic management and a speed restriction in place while work is being done.
 Two-way traffic will be in place for this weekend, to allow for holiday traffic volumes.
 Work will take between 4 and 6 weeks, depending on the weather.

-• SH27 Kaihere: Work to repair an underslip will start on Monday 6 May, taking between 4 and 6 weeks to complete, depending on weather.
+• SH27 Kaihere: Work is underway to repair an underslip, this is expected to take between 4 and 6 weeks to complete depending on weather.
 While this work is underway the road will be reduced to a single lane with stop/go traffic management and a speed restriction in place.

 Central Waikato

 • SH1 Maroa Road: Finishing works are underway on the 4.8km site where safety barriers were installed last year.
-There is a daytime speed restriction of 70km/h Monday to Friday where work is being carried out.
+There will be no traffic management for the week commencing 13 May.

 • SH1 East Taupō Arterial: Road widening continues ahead of flexible safety barrier installation, between SH5/Napier Road and the airport roundabout.
 One lane is open in each direction with speed restrictions in place.
 Completion is expected mid-2024.
 More information.